RogerGMarch/hello-world/README.md

 # hello-world
-This is my firts repository
+This is my firts repository, I'm atudent from Barcelona that is studing enginyering.